Escaping a Polygon: Multiple Escapers and Pursuers

 First we describe the necessary extensions to the single-escaper single-pursuer model of Section~\ref{sec:model} and \Section~\ref{appendix:model} to handle multiple escapers and pursuers.
 Suppose there are $n_\escaper$ escapers and $n_\pursuer$ pursuers.
 We define a two-player game where the escaper player controls all $n_\escaper$ escapers and the pursuer player controls all $n_\pursuer$ pursuers.
 We refer to the $n_\escaper + n_\pursuer$ escapers and pursuers as \defn{individuals}.

-\paragraph{Domains.} The definition of ``domain'' remains unchanged, but now instead of a single domain for each player, the input specifies a set of domains for each player and an integer capacity for each domain representing an upper bound on the number of individuals a player can place on the respective domain.
-We assume that every escaper domain and every pursuer domain intersect in a measure-zero set.
+\paragraph{Domains.} The definition of ``domain'' remains unchanged, but now instead of a single domain for each player, the input specifies a set of domains for each player and an integer \defn{capacity} for each domain representing an upper bound on the number of individuals a player can place on the respective domain.
+We assume that every escaper domain and every pursuer domain intersect in a measure-zero set (possibly empty).
+We allow two domains of the same player to intersect, but still forbid individuals from jumping across domains at such intersections; they must remain in their originally assigned domain.
 We are also given a set of (escaper) exit locations, which must be a subset of the union of all pursuer domains.
 In this setting, the polygon model restricts the escaper domain set to contain a single simple polygon with infinite capacity.
 Similarly the external and moat models are defined with infinite capacity.